haedgar/Doublet_SW/README.md

 Model.py: It is the heart of the simulation model, where the grid is created, properties are populated (Por.txt and Perm_h.txt), wells are defined, initial BC are set etc.

 Por.txt: porosity array [fraction] called from Model.py.
+Generated with SGeMS (Geostatistics package).

 Perm_h.txt: permeability array [mD] called from Model.py.
+Generated with SGeMS (Geostatistics package).